Weekly News Sheets

 We are encouraging as many people as possible to receive this weekly news sheet via email.
 Please click here to contact the Rector’s Secretary to be added to the distribution list.
 This helps to keep our costs down and also reduce our carbon footprint.

-This Sunday (20th October) there will be a Communion Service in church at 8.45 am (with Dr Douglas Pocock preaching and Rev Barnaby Huish presiding) and 10.30 am (with Canon Judy Hirst preaching and Rev Barnaby Huish presiding).
-The 10.30 am service will be broadcast live (available to view on our Facebook page) https://www.facebook.com/StJohnschurchnevillescross.
+This Sunday (19th January) there will be a Communion Service in church at 8.45 am (with Dr Douglas Pocock preaching and Rev Dr Paul Regan presiding) and at 10.30 am (with Canon Judy Hirst preaching and Rev Dr Paul Regan presiding).

-The next Open Door session is on Wednesday 6th November.
+The next Open Door session is on Wednesday 22nd January.
+Please note that we are meeting on the second and fourth Wednesday in January.
 Do come and join us from 10.00 am – 12 noon for coffee/tea, conversation and cake.

 Prayer: A number of us meet on Zoom every Monday morning at 9.30 am to say Morning Prayer together.
 This is in addition to the Prayer Meeting in church at 9.30 am on the second Saturday of the month.
 To join us for Morning Prayer, regularly or on occasion, contact the Rector, Jo Cundy or Mike Chater in the first instance and we will ensure that you receive the Zoom link.
 It is so important for the life of the church that we pray together.